Euclidean geometry: Higher dimensions

 In the 1840s William Rowan Hamilton developed the quaternions, and John T. Graves and Arthur Cayley the octonions.
 These are normed algebras which extend the complex numbers.
 Later it was understood that the quaternions are also a Euclidean geometric system with four real Cartesian coordinates.
 Cayley used quaternions to study rotations in 4-dimensional Euclidean space.

 At mid-century Ludwig Schläfli developed the general concept of Euclidean space, extending Euclidean geometry to higher dimensions.
 He defined polyschemes, later called polytopes, which are the higher-dimensional analogues of polygons and polyhedra.
 He developed their theory and discovered all the regular polytopes, i.e. the $n$-dimensional analogues of regular polygons and Platonic solids.
 He found there are six regular convex polytopes in dimension four, and three in all higher dimensions.

 Schläfli performed this work in relative obscurity and it was published in full only posthumously in 1901.
 It had little influence until it was rediscovered and fully documented in 1948 by H.S.M.
 Coxeter.

 In 1878 William Kingdon Clifford introduced what is now termed geometric algebra, unifying Hamilton's quaternions with Hermann Grassmann's algebra and revealing the geometric nature of these systems, especially in four dimensions.
-The operations of geometric algebra have the effect of mirroring, rotating, translating, and mapping the geometric objects that are being modeled to new positions.
+The operations of the Clifford algebra have the effect of mirroring, rotating, translating, and mapping the geometric objects that are being modeled to new positions.
 The Clifford torus on the surface of the 3-sphere is the simplest and most symmetric flat embedding of the Cartesian product of two circles (in the same sense that the surface of a cylinder is "flat").